 This section is a series of smaller tips that will help you during the week.

 - Bring comfortable shoes: You’re going to do a lot of walking.
 Seriously, if you haven’t been to this show before, be prepared.
 There are more than 9 miles of aisles in the convention center.
 Also, bring a second pair of shoes so you can change out when the first pair get uncomfortable.

 - Request digital literature and brochures: Most people grab brochures from every vendor they visit, which is great!
-But this is a lot of carry around.
+But this is a lot to carry around.
 Request digital versions of their literature so you don’t have to carry as much stuff.
 At Creative Works, we make this easy.
-You can text in a code for most of our literature, and the files will be sent to you email inbox!
+We have special links you can use on your phone, and the files will be sent to your email inbox!

 - Bring a portable charger for your phone: We can’t tell you how many times attendees come up to us asking if we have a phone charge they can use.
 We all know the anxiety that kicks in when our phones hit 10% battery.
 So bring a charger and avoid the anxiety!